January 30, 2010

 The pictures you see here are all from William’s album, which David has shared with us.
 Thank you David for the superb pictures, you sure deserve a treat !!

-Bridge on Quetta Line, 1890
+Bridge on the Quetta Line, 1890

-Railway Institute in Quetta, 1890
+Railway Institute, Quetta, 1890

-Bridge on Kalka Simla Railway, 1917
+Kalka Simla Railway, 1917

-All Pictures Courtesy of: David Edge
+All Pictures Courtesy of David Edge

 There were fourteen persons standing in the queue at the railway booking counter and I was the fifteenth.
 The booking clerk seemed to be having trouble of some kind.
 There was a growing discontent—customers in the queue found the delay unbearable and were getting restless.
 Some even openly grumbled about the ‘inefficiency’ of the system, much to the chagrin of the booking clerk who was within earshot.